 Every year, SC Humanities sponsors the Humanities Festival in a community in South Carolina.
-Started in 1993 in honor of the Council’s 20th Anniversary, the Humanities Festival has been held in nineteen different South Carolina cities.
+Started in 1993 in honor of the Council’s 20th Anniversary, the Humanities Festival has been held in 19 different South Carolina cities.
 Each festival celebrates the local history and culture of the host community, engaging the citizens in lectures, discussions, films, and exhibits and facilitating partnerships between cultural organizations and community groups.
-Will your city be next?

 2017 – Gaffney